 The report had an important political impact.
-It echoed in the British Parliament, main international newspapers, leading religious figures in Britain - all were asking for action, many regretting the Non-Intervention Pact.
+It echoed in the British Parliament; main international newspapers, leading religious figures in Britain - all were asking for action, many regretting the Non-Intervention Pact.

-Soon, George Steer was on the black lists of Francoists and Nazis.
+Soon, George Steer was on the blacklists of Francoists and Nazis.
 Both accused the Spanish Republican army of causing the massacre.
 The Nazi propaganda said that the report was part of a Jewish-Marxist operation.
 The alleged 'proof'?
 Times spelt backwards is 'Semit'.

 Picasso read Steer's report in the Communist French newspaper L'Humanité.
 The impact of those words would become the Guernica painting.

 Picasso was working on a mural for the International Exhibition of Paris.
 He changed his mind and painted the Guernica.
-He, as many other artists and professionals, considered that any person can change the nastiness of the world by doing the best they can in their personal sphere of work.
+He, as did many other artists and professionals, considered that any person can change the nastiness of the world by doing the best they can in their personal sphere of work.

 George Steer published The Tree of Guernica: a Field Study of Modern War in 1938.
-He wanted to open the eyes of the world about the perils of fascism.
+He wanted to open the eyes of the world to the perils of fascism.
 In order to achieve that, committed professionals are needed:

 A journalist is not a simple purveyor of news, whether sensational or controversial, or well-written, or merely funny.
-He's a historian of every day's events, and he has a duty to his public... and as a historian, must be filled with the most passionate and most critical attachment to the truth, so much the journalist, with the great power that he wields, see that the truth prevails.
+He's a historian of every day's events, and he has a duty to his public... and as a historian must be filled with the most passionate and most critical attachment to the truth, so must the journalist, with the great power that he wields, see that the truth prevails.

 In 1997, the then German president Herzog wrote a letter to the survivors.
 Germany admitted its implication in the air attack of 1937.
 There was a symbolic act of twinning between the town of Pforzheim and Guernica.